aellerton/vue-ts-yarn1-monorepo/README.md

 Note that the "Content-type" is important, or the remote end won't receive the JSON (at least, not without extra work) and the 'received' field above will be blank.

-## Build and run parts separately

-In one terminal:

-    (cd libs/foolib && yarn build --watch)

-In another terminal:

-    (cd daemon && yarn build --watch)

-And another:

-    # you may need "yarn global add node-dev" for this:
-    node-dev dist/bin/daemon.js

-And in the last terminal:

-    (cd webapp && yarn serve)

 ## Adding and managing dependencies